tue-datastewards/research-data-management-handbook/docs/during-research/storage-and-sharing/storage-and-sharing.md

 ## Data Sharing

 During your research, you may want to share your data with other researchers or organizations.
 When choosing data storage, consider whether you would like to share your data internally (within TU/e) or externally (outside of TU/e).
-In [TU/e Storage Finder](https://research-it.pages.tue.nl/solution-searcher/category-storage.html) you can see which storage solutions support your sharing preference.
+In [PAR Solution Searcher](https://openpar.pages.tue.nl/solution-searcher/category-storage.html), you can see which storage solutions support your sharing preference.

 If you would like to send a data package to internal or external parties without giving them access to your storage, you can always use [**SURFfilesender**](https://www.surf.nl/en/surffilesender-send-large-files-securely-and-encrypted) to send files to anyone outside or inside of TU/e.
 Make sure to always encrypt files that include **[special category personal data](https://tue.atlassian.net/servicedesk/customer/portal/3/article/2641100840).**